Staff Senate Procedures, .pdf, Oct. 16, 2017

-3. Be posted on the Staff Senate website [insert link] for all to view.
+3. Be posted on the Staff Senate website for all to view.

 i.
-Refer to Staff Senate Bylaws for quorum guidelines [insert link].
+Refer to Staff Senate Bylaws for quorum guidelines in Article IV Section c.

 ii.
 When the presence of a quorum is challenged by a member of the Staff Senate, the secretary/treasurer shall conduct a roll call and announce to the chair the presence or absence of a quorum.